Pathogen-Genomics-Cymru/lodestone/README.md

 # TB Pipeline #

+This pipeline takes as input reads presumed to be from one of 10 mycobacterial genomes: abscessus, africanum, avium, bovis, chelonae, chimaera, fortuitum, intracellulare, kansasii, tuberculosis.
+Input should be in the form of one directory containing pairs of fastq(.gz) or bam files.
-Cleans and QCs reads with fastp and FastQC, classifies with Kraken2 & Mykrobe, removes non-bacterial content, and - by alignment to any minority genomes - disambiguates mixtures of bacterial reads.

-Takes as input one directory containing pairs of fastq(.gz) or bam files.
-Produces as output one directory per sample, containing the relevant reports & a pair of cleaned fastqs.
+Pipeline cleans and QCs reads with fastp and FastQC, classifies with Kraken2 & Mykrobe, removes non-bacterial content, and - by alignment to any minority genomes - disambiguates mixtures of bacterial reads.
+Cleaned reads are aligned to either of the 10 supported genomes and variants called.
+Produces as output one directory per sample, containing cleaned fastqs, sorted, indexed BAM, VCF, and summary reports.

 ## Quick Start ##
-Requires NXF_VER>=20.11.0-edge
+Requires `NXF_VER>=20.11.0-edge`

 The workflow is designed to run with either docker `-profile docker` or singularity `-profile singularity`.
 Before running the workflow, the images will need to be built by running either `docker/docker_build.sh` or  `singularity/singularity_build.sh`

 E.g. to run the workflow:
 ```
-nextflow run main.nf -profile singularity --filetype fastq --input_dir fq_dir --pattern "*_R{1,2}.fastq.gz" --unmix_myco yes \
+NXF_VER=20.11.0-edge nextflow run main.nf -profile singularity --filetype fastq --input_dir fq_dir --pattern "*_R{1,2}.fastq.gz" --unmix_myco yes \
 --output_dir . --kraken_db /path/to/database --bowtie2_index /path/to/index --bowtie_index_name hg19_1kgmaj

-nextflow run main.nf -profile docker --filetype bam --input_dir bam_dir --unmix_myco no \
+NXF_VER=20.11.0-edge nextflow run main.nf -profile docker --filetype bam --input_dir bam_dir --unmix_myco no \
 --output_dir . --kraken_db /path/to/database --bowtie2_index /path/to/index --bowtie_index_name hg19_1kgmaj
 ```